jhanric-p/LibraryHub/CODESPACES.md

      docker ps
      ```
    - You should see two containers running (app and db)

+   - If you see an error like "Access denied for user 'root'@'127.0.0.1'", it means the application is trying to connect to a local MySQL instance instead of the container.
+Make sure:
+     1. The DB_CONFIG in app.py is using the correct settings (host: 'db', user: 'library_user', etc.)
+     2. All direct database calls in your code use the container configuration
+     3. If running db_initialization.py directly, make sure its LOCAL_DB_CONFIG also uses container settings

+   - If connection issues persist, you can manually initialize the database by running:
+     ```
+     python codespace_db_init.py
+     ```
+     This script has built-in retry logic and will wait for the MySQL service to be fully ready.

 2. **Port Forwarding**:
    - If you can't access the application, check the "Ports" tab to ensure port 5000 is forwarded